Collagen, type XXI, alpha 1

 Collagen alpha-1(XXI) chain is a protein that in humans is encoded by the COL21A1 gene.
-The protein is an extracellular matrix component of blood vessel walls, secreted by smooth-muscle cells.
-The protein may contribute to the extracellular matrix assembly of the vascular network during blood vessel formation.
+It is the alpha chain of type XXI collagen, a collagen belonging to the FACIT collagen family (fibril-associated collagens with interrupted triple helices).
+Type XXI collagen is an extracellular matrix component that is found in tissues containing type I collagen and is linked to the assembly and maintenance of the extracellular matrix and is also a component of blood vessel walls, where it is secreted by smooth-muscle cells and may contribute to extracellular matrix assembly of the vascular network during blood vessel formation.